-La Paz means "peace," which you can definitely find while lying on these private white sand beaches.
-But what distinguishes La Paz from other Mexican destinations is the abundance of exotic marine life, which prompted Jacques Cousteau to call these waters "the world's aquarium."
-Swimming alongside one of the gentle, school-bus-sized whale sharks is a once-in-a-lifetime experience.
-You can also escape to a kayaking sanctuary on the island of Espiritu Santos to swim with sea lions, or land a trophy marlin in La Paz's celebrated fishing waters.
-And don't miss the capital city, a seaside gem with the romance and charm of southern Baja with the beauty of less tourism.
+La Paz means "peace" in Spanish, a fitting name for this area of white-sand beaches along the eastern coast of Mexico’s Baja California peninsula.
+But what distinguishes La Paz from other sleepy Mexican beach towns is the abundance of exotic marine life, which prompted Jacques Cousteau to call it "the world's aquarium."
+Swim alongside a gentle, bus-sized whale shark for a once-in-a-lifetime experience.
+Escape to the island of Espiritu Santos to swim with sea lions, or land a trophy marlin in La Paz's celebrated fishing waters.
+And don't miss the capital city of the same name, a seaside gem with the romance and charm of southern Baja, but with less tourism.

-La Paz is considered one of the world's premier diving and snorkeling spots, thanks to the biodiversity in the Sea of Cortez.
-Underwater attractions include caves, sunken ships, unique rock formations and a variety of sea life.
+La Paz is one of the world's premier diving and snorkeling spots, thanks to the biodiversity in the Sea of Cortez.
+Underwater attractions include caves, sunken ships, unique rock formations, and a variety of sea life.

 La Paz has a rich international culture dating back over 500 years.
-A day on the Malecon boardwalk or visiting historical sites is a must.
-Indulge in the local cuisine and nightlife or shop at the city's boutiques and galleries.
+Spend a day on the Malecon boardwalk or visiting historical sites.
+Indulge in the local cuisine or shop at the city's eclectic boutiques and galleries.

-The resort's beach, Vista Mar, offers beautiful sands and great snorkeling access.
-But consider driving 20 minutes to the isolated Balandra Beach area, or 25 minutes to Tecolote Beach, for water sports and beach-side restaurants.
+The resort's beach, Vista Mar, offers powdery sand and great snorkeling access.
+But consider driving 20 minutes to the isolated Balandra Beach area or 25 minutes to Tecolote Beach for water sports and beach-side restaurants.